AnthonyCheng557/personal_website/README.md

 Enjoy.
 ~Anthony

-Edit: The files are not carbon copies as the one on 000webHost, files had to be edited within the host sever in order to best showcase the web depending on the resolutions.
+Edit: The files are not carbon copies as the one on 000webHost, files had to be edited within the host server in order to best showcase the web depending on the resolutions. <-- This is not perfect either.